riptano/logparse/README.md

 The logparse.systemlog table can be indexed using the Solr implementation from [DataStax Enterprise](http://docs.datastax.com/en/datastax_enterprise/4.7//datastax_enterprise/newFeatures.html).
-A `schema.xml` and `solrconfig.xml` are provided along with the `add-schema.sh` script which will upload the Solr schema to DSE.
+A `schema.xml` and `solrconfig.xml` are provided in the `solr` directory along with the `add-schema.sh` script which will upload the Solr schema to DSE.

 Once indexed in Solr, the log events can be subsequently analyzed and visualized using [Banana](https://github.com/LucidWorks/banana).
 Banana is a port of Kibana 3.0 to Solr.